sarahquigley/poetry/README.md

 ## What is this project?

-This project creates a simple website where I display poetry that I have written.
+I enjoy writing poetry.
+This project creates a simple website where my poetry is displayed.

 ## Any features worth noting?